Nissan GT-R: Accolades

-In addition to these accolades, the GT-R has also set Guinness World Records for the fastest accelerating four-seater production car, ice speed record for a production car as well as the fastest drift speed record.
+In addition to these accolades, the GT-R has also set Guinness World Records for the fastest accelerating four-seater production car, ice speed record for a production car, and fastest drift speed record.
 In 2010, it was named as having one of the best resale values of any sports car by Yahoo!.
 Top Gear, Auto Express and Car Connection entitled the GT-R as one of the best performance cars in 2015.
 Car Connection, again claimed the GT-R as one of the best performance cars in 2019.
 In 2021 and 2022, Autocar and Auto Express named it as one of the best hardcore sports cars.
 Road & Track mentioned the GT-R as one of the best daily drivers, while Evo Magazine claimed it as one of the best coupes in 2022.
 Carwow named the GT-R as one of the best sports cars of 2023.
 Car and Driver listed it as one of the best luxury sports cars of 2024.